base-org/web/apps/base-docs/base-camp/docs/hardhat-testing/hardhat-testing-sbs.md

   // This is the Signer of the owner. let ownerSigner: SignerWithAddress;

-  // A non owner signed useful to test non owner transactions. let otherUserSigner: SignerWithAddress;
+  // A non owner signed is useful to test non owner transactions. let otherUserSigner: SignerWithAddress;

   before(async () => {